 Take the time now to review your current retirement contributions and also your company’s policies on matching.
 Once you know how much your company matches, then ask yourself if you are contributing enough to get the match.
 For example, if your company matches up to 4%, then this means that if you contribute 4% of your income to the 401K then the company will add 4% for a total of an 8% contribution.
 Conversely, if you only contribute 1%, then your company will contribute 1% for a total of 2%.
 Therefore, in this example, your employer will double any increase that you make towards your retirement.
 This is important, because this is a great way to make your contribution go further.
 To use another analogy, think about how charitable organizations will ask you to contribute but to also see if your company offers a gift matching program to make your donation go further.
 The 401K matching is very similar.
 Therefore, don’t miss out on this extra money.

 If you are looking to increase your retirement contributions, then start at your current employer.
-If you have other 401K policies, then check out Ellevest by clicking here, because they can help you with completing rollovers with no additional fees and managing all of your retirement investment accounts in one place.
+If you interested in exploring retirement further, then check out Ellevest by clicking here.
+With the Plus and Executive Plans, you will receive a personal retirement plan that reflects all your retirement accounts and not just the ones managed by Ellevest.

 Commit To Refusing To Quit